 Sadly, we’ve lost count of the number of venues who have failed to disclose the fact that they have a limiter at the time of booking - often springing it on you as a nasty surprise the week before your wedding.

-We think this is unethical, and we urge you not to sign until you know whether or not there is a limiter at your venue.
+We think this is unethical, and we urge you not to sign until you have specifically asked your venue whether or not they have a noise limiter.

 Noise limiter advice #2:

 If your venue has a noise limiter, check what volume it is set to

 Councils and venues impose different noise limits - some are no problem, yet some are completely prohibitive to live (or even recorded) music.
 We’ve put together a guide to demonstrate what different noise limits mean, and whether or not they may hinder a live music performance.

 We would like to make the disclaimer that this is only a very rough guide, based on our personal experience - each venue, band, audience and noise limiter is different, and the only way to know for certain whether or not a particular limiter is problematic is to set up the band and get them performing with an excited audience in the room to see if there are any issues.